 Localized abdominal pain is when only one area of the abdomen is aching.
 This type of abdominal pain is usually caused due to issues associated with a single organ.
 Examples of localized abdominal pain are stomach ulcers.

 Your doctor can perform an abdominal X-ray to diagnose abdominal pain and gastric problems.
 In this test, your abdomen’s X-ray is taken.
-This enables your doctor to take a look at all the organs in the abdominal area.
+This enables your doctor to take a look at all the organs particularly intestines in the abdominal area.
 Issues such as perforation in your abdomen can be seen by your doctor when an X-ray is done.

 pH testing can be used by your doctor to check your esophagus’s acid levels.
-A tube is inserted through your nose, and the acid levels in the esophagus are monitored and examined by your doctor.
+A thin catheter is inserted through your nose, and the acid levels in the esophagus are monitored and examined by your doctor.
 Your doctor can diagnose problems such as GERD that causes abdominal pain with the help of pH testing.

 Apart from the tests described above, your doctor might take urine, blood, or stool samples to check for infections that may be causing abdominal pain.
 Sometimes abdominal pain is caused due to viral infections, bacterial infections, or parasitic infections.

 Any type of abdominal pain is uncomfortable, but there are ways in which you can prevent it.
 The following are some easy ways to avoid abdominal pain from occurring.

 You can try the following natural home remedies to find relief when you have abdominal pain or gas trouble.